 Yet, a closer look reveals that the parallels between the two cases do not threaten realism about entanglement.
 Rather, they can be exploited to refute Healey's argument.
 In section 3, I showed that a delayed measurement of the photon results in a sorting of atoms into subensembles which do not correspond to any physical properties of the atoms.
-Precisely the same thing can happen in entanglement swapping: The Bell measurement on the (B, C)pair allows us to sort the (A, D) pairs into four subensembles corresponding to the four Bell states.
-Without delayed choice, this has physical significance, because each (A, D) pair really is in such a state after the (B, C) measurement.
+Precisely the same thing can happen in entanglement swapping: The Bell measurement on the (B, C) pair allows us to sort the (A, D) pairs into four subensembles corresponding to the four Bell states.
+Without delayed choice, this has physical significance, because each (A, D) pair actually is in such a state after the (B, C) measurement.
 But if the (A, D) measurements precede the (B, C) measurement, the (A, D) pair never is in any of these states.
-This is entirely compatible with the fact that evaluating the (A, D) measurements within a certain
+This is entirely compatible with the fact that evaluating the (A, D)measurements within a certain subensemble shows Bell-type correlations, just as the subensembles in section 3 showed interference or WW patterns.